metal-stack/docs/docs/src/overview/networking.md

 The VTEP configuration requires the setup of a VXLAN interface.
 A VLAN aware bridge interconnects the VXLAN interface and the SVI.

-Required ressources to establish the EVPN control plane:
+Required resources to establish the EVPN control plane:

 - VRF: because routing happens in the context of this interface.
 - SVI: because remote host routes for symmetric routing are installed over this interface.